simla-tech/Fastis/README.md

 ```

 - `shortcuts`- Shortcuts array.
 The default value is `[]`.
 See [Shortcuts](#shortcuts) section
 - `allowsToChooseNilDate`- Allow to choose `nil` date.
-If you set `true`, the done button will always be enabled.
-And in `.single` mode you can reset the date when you tapped on it again.
+If you set `true`, the done button will always be enabled and you will be able to reset selection by you tapping on selected date again.
 The default value is `false`.
 - `dismissHandler`- The block to execute after the dismissal finishes.
 The default value is `nil`.
 Return DismissAction.done(FastisValue?) after the "Done" button will be tapped or DismissAction.cancel when controller dismissed without tapped the "Done" button.
 - `initialValue`- And initial value which will be selected by default.
 The default value is `nil`.
 - `minimumDate`-  Minimal selection date.
 Dates less than current will be marked as unavailable.
 The default value is `nil`.